2024 Exoplanet Archive News

 This week, we've added spectra for 12 planets to the Atmospheric Spectroscopy Table, including new spectra taken by JWST for super-Earths GJ 367 b and GJ 1132 b.
 Both JWST spectra rule out the probability of the super-Earths having large, hydrogen-dominated atmospheres.
 The other new spectra are for the planets HAT-P-19 b, HAT-P-51 b, HAT-P-55 b, HAT-P-65 b, HAT-P-26 b, HAT-P-12 b, HD 209458 b, WASP-6 b, WASP-17 b, and WASP-39 b.

 We have also added three new microlensing planets, KMT-2018-BLG-0885 b, KMT-2019-BLG-0297 b, and KMT-2019-BLG-0335 b.
-Access the new data in the system overview pages, the Planetary Systems Table, or the Planetary Systems Composite Table.
+Access the new data in the system overview pages, the Planetary Systems Table, or the Planetary Systems Composite Data Table.
 Additional microlensing-specific parameters are also available in the Microlensing Planets Table.

 News panel image credit: NASA/JPL-Caltech